papichoolo/Leetcode_Pain/README.md

 ## Introduction

 Welcome to my LeetCode and DSA problem solutions repository.
 While these problems can be a great way to practice coding and improve your problem-solving skills, I understand that not everyone enjoys them.
-This repository houses my solutions to various LeetCode and DSA problems, along with some personal thoughts on the experience
+This repository houses my solutions to various LeetCode and DSA problems, along with some personal thoughts on the experience.

 ## Why I Find It Challenging